 A GROWING RESOURCE FOR RESEARCHING GRAY FAMILY HISTORY

 The purpose of The Gray Nation site is to assist genealogists in their search for Gray ancestors and relatives.
-Currently, the People database contains 6,359 individuals (792 surnames) with information on birth, death, burial, marriage, immigration and military service.
+Currently the People database contains 6,359 individuals (792 surnames) with information on birth, death, burial, marriage, immigration and military service.
 In some cases, photos are included.
 The source of most of the records is ScotlandsPeople, an excellent site.
 Everything else comes from Ancestry.com, family archives, location visits and e-mailed contributions from sources around the world.
 It can be said that the sun never sets on the Gray family.

 Everyone knows that the Gray name is quite common throughout the world.
 To attempt to document all branches of this family with one site would be a very tall order.
 Therefore this site will set its initial focus on the branch that has its roots in South Lanarkshire region in Scotland.
 By the 17th century, these Grays resided in the Carmichael (Ponfeigh) area.
 Over time they migrated to nearby places such as Carstairs, Pettinain, Carnwath and Carluke.
 They earned their living as farmers, joiners, carpenters, laborers, shipbuilders, miners, masons, railroaders, tailors, shopkeepers, threadmill workers and entrepreneurs.
 It should noted that as the result of marriages and migrations, the People database contains individuals from all over Scotland and the world.

 Beginning with the early years of the 20th century, many Grays emigrated and some settled in and around the town of Kearny, New Jersey.
 This part of the story would not be complete without mention of another Scottish family: the Blacks.
-Members of the John & Mary Hamilton Black family emigrated from Paisley to Brooklyn, NY and Kearny around the same time.
+Members of the John & Mary Hamilton Black family emigrated from Paisley to Kearny around the same time.
 John Allan Gray and Susan Black married in Kearny and formed one American branch of the Gray family tree.

 Kearny's Scottish community was established in the mid to late 19th century.
 Companies such as Clark Thread (now Coats & Clark) of Paisley, DuPont and Nairn Linoleum provided employment opportunities for immigrant families such as Balfour, Friars, Gildawie, McCallum, Shaw, Spence, Stark, Stevenson and Waugh.
 There were so many people from Paisley living in Kearny it was dubbed “Little Paisley” and the tram driver would shout out “Paisley Cross” when he reached the crossroads at Bergen and Kearny Avenues.